kubernetes/website/content/en/docs/contribute/review/for-approvers.md

 ---
-title: Reviewing for Approvers and Reviewers
+title: Reviewing for approvers and reviewers
-linktitle: For Approvers and Reviewers
+linktitle: For approvers and reviewers
 slug: for-approvers
 content_template: templates/concept
 weight: 20